-Find more information about how to configure the center row on page 75
+Find more information about how to do this up in the Center Row section on page 67.

 Check that your tank valve is open

 Always take a few breaths from your regulator or purge your regulator's second stage while monitoring your tank pressure for a full 10-15 seconds prior to entering the water to ensure your tank valve is turned on.